Kanban has reached the film industry

 Swipe over playlists or galleries to see a preview of the content they contain.
 Only users who have the necessary rights get access to your content.

-Why Kanban and why in ARRI Webgate?
+Why Kanban boards and why in ARRI Webgate?

 A Kanban board helps you and your team visualize and keep track of your work.
 In the following, we show you how the Kanban technique can help you and optimize your work, using various workflows from the film industry.